awslabs/aws-encryption-sdk-specification/framework/master-key-interface.md

 Inputs and outputs are the same as for [master key providers](./master-key-provider-interface.md).

-A master key MUST not attempt to use any other master keys than itself.
+A master key MUST not attempt to use any other master keys.

 ### Generate Data Key